 9 Croatia even named this area as an 'Area of Ecological Protection'.
-However, other adjacent states of the Adriatic Sea which have emerged from the ex-Yugoslavia, namely Montenegro, Slovenia and Bosnia - Herzegovina, assert their participation in the delimitation procedure.
-However, there's been no result yet, because the last two countries either haven't got any front on the Adriatic Sea or the front they've got is very limited, rendering pending so far a possible settlement of the delimitation boundary.
-Moreover, there hasn't been yet an official confirmation of the delimitation agreement between Croatia and Montenegro.
-Finally, in 2005, Slovenia unilaterally defined the coordinates of a specific but temporary as stated area in the

-- In 1977, Greece and Italy delimited by agreement their Continental Shelves, based on the principle of equidistance / median line. - France proceeded to unilateral declaration of its EEZ in the Mediterranean in November 2013.
-10 However, the designated area overlaps a part of the EEZ delimitation area between Spain and Italy.
-This fact causes friction between France and Spain, with the latter state considering that France encroaches part of its EEZ.
-Furthermore, Spain has declared an EEZ up to the isobaths' limit of 50m in the Gulf of Gabès (UN Division for Ocean Affairs, 2011). - Additional unilateral proclamations of EEZ have been issued as well by Syria and Morocco, while Libya asserts a fishing zone of 62 nm (UN Division for Ocean Affairs, 2011). - Between Egypt and Cyprus in 2003, there's been an EEZ delimitation agreement on the basis of median line principle (Agreement between the Republic of Cyprus and the Arab Republic of Egypt on the Delimitation of the Exclusive Economic Zone, 2003) 11.This bilateral agreement between Cyprus and Egypt entered into force on 7 March 2004 (Strati, 2004: 145-209).
-A fact of particular importance was that the approach taken in determining the westernmost point of the median line between Cyprus and Egypt.
-On the advice of Greece, citing reasons of avoiding tension with Turkey, the set point of EEZ between Cyprus and Egypt was shifted about 15 to 20 km east of its actual location, so as to keep a potential Greek-Turkish issue of awarding or not a delimitation effect to the Greek island of Kastellorizo temporarily neutral and out of the context of the actual agreement (Kassinis, 2012: 72).
+However, other adjacent states of the 220 Adriatic Sea which have emerged from the ex-Yugoslavia, namely Montenegro, Slovenia and Bosnia -Herzegovina, 221 assert their participation in the delimitation procedure.
+However, there's been no result yet, because the last two 222 countries either haven't got any front on the Adriatic Sea or the front they've got is very limited, rendering pending 223 so far a possible settlement of the delimitation boundary.
+Moreover, there hasn't been yet an official confirmation 224 of the delimitation agreement between Croatia and Montenegro.
+Finally, in 2005, Slovenia unilaterally defined 225 the coordinates of a specific but temporary as stated area in the .This bilateral agreement between Cyprus and 226 Egypt entered into force on 7 March 2004 ??
+Strati, 2004: 145-209).
+A fact of particular importance was that 227 the approach taken in determining the westernmost point of the median line between Cyprus and Egypt.
+On 228 the advice of Greece, citing reasons of avoiding tension with Turkey, the set point of EEZ between Cyprus and 229 230 Egypt was shifted about 15 to 20 km east of its actual location, so as to keep a potential Greek-Turkish issue of awarding or not a delimitation effect to the Greek island of Kastellorizo temporarily neutral and out of the context of the actual agreement ??Kassinis, 2012: 72).
 The different approaches between Greece and Turkey, concerning maritime delimitation of the Continental Shelf and EEZs in Southeastern Mediterranean, are depicted on Figures 5 and 6.

 Adriatic region, while naming that region as an 'Area of Ecological Protection', until the settlement of the Continental Shelf between her and Croatia.
 10 Until 2013 France had only declared an EEZ for its western coastal side in the Atlantic Ocean.
 11 Article 1(a) of the agreement provides that 'The delimitation of the exclusive economic zone between the two Parties is effected by the median line of which every point is equidistant from the nearest point on the baseline of the two Parties'.